hurlybird/Duck/README.md

 ## Porting

-Duck is written in XCode and includes targets for Mac OS and iOS.
+Duck is mainly written in XCode and includes framework targets for Mac OS and iOS.
 It should compile anywhere with a C99 compliant compiler.
 A few types and functions, particularly those related to atomic operations, will likely need to be redefined on non-Apple or non-POSIX systems.